-Although not home to one of the best beaches in Sri Lanka, the fantastic Shangri-La’s Hambantota Golf Resort & Hotel here is worth a visit.
+Hambantota is not one of the best beaches in Sri Lanka, but the fantastic Shangri-La’s Hambantota Golf Resort & Hotel here is worth a stay.
 Perfectly manicured grounds, Sri Lanka’s only 18 hole golf course and an incredible trapeze swing, these are just some of the infinite number of activities on offer at this awesome 5* hotel in Sri Lanka.
 The Shangri-La Hambantota is a brilliant hotel for basically everyone – from families, couples and larger groups.
-We struggled to decide how to fit all the activities in each day and could have easily spent a full week here.
+We could have easily spent a full week here.

 Check rates for this fantastic hotel here.

-Hambantota is the last major beach town before Yala National Park, and also Udawalawe National Park, making it a convenient place to stop before driving onto these.
-If you’re interested in birdwatching in Sri Lanka, then I’d definitely recommend staying in Hambantota to access Bundala National Park, which is adjacent and very convenient from the Shangri-La Hotel.
+Hambantota is the last major beach town before Yala National Park, and Udawalawe National Park.
+This makess it a convenient place to stop before driving onto these.
+Also, if you’re interested in birdwatching in Sri Lanka, then I’d definitely recommend staying in Hambantota.
+From the beach town it’s very easy to access Bundala National Park, known for exciting birdwatching.

-However, like Tangalle, the sea conditions here make swimming too dangerous but as I said, as long as you’re by the pools, you’ll be fine!
+However, like Tangalle, the sea conditions here make swimming too dangerous.
+So as long as you’re by the pools, you’ll be fine!

 Other beach towns to visit in Sri Lanka

-Should you be visiting Sri Lanka outside of the December-April period, which is the best time to go to Sri Lanka’s South Coast, you’ll want to consider other beaches in the country.
+If you visit Sri Lanka outside of the December-April period, you’ll want to consider other beaches on the island where the weather is better.
 Or if you’re looking for kinds of beaches, there will be something for you.
 As a paradise island in the stunning Indian Ocean, there is no shortage of other beaches to go.

-Bentota – This beach is located much closer to Colombo on Sri Lanka’s West Coast and is easily accessed by train.
-The popular town of Bentota is lined with larger resort hotels, but the beach is lovely and spacious and well worth a visit.
-Bentota is also well known for its great array of waterspouts on offer.
+This beach is located much closer to Colombo on Sri Lanka’s West Coast and is easily accessed by train.
+Bentota is lined with larger resort hotels, but the beach is lovely and spacious and well worth a visit.
+This beach is also well known for its great array of watersports on offer.

-Negombo – Probably one of the most scenic beaches to be located so close to an airport!
-It means you can enjoy a relaxing beach holiday right until the very last minute, as people often choose to spend a couple of nights here to finish their trip in Sri Lanka.
+Probably one of the most scenic beaches to be located so close to an airport anywhere in the world!
+You could enjoy a relaxing beach holiday right until the very last minute if you stay here before flying out of Sri Lanka.

-Colombo – You might be wondering why I have included the capital of Sri Lanka in a guide to beach towns.
+You might be wondering why I have included the capital of Sri Lanka in a guide to beach towns.
 Well, Colombo actually has a pretty nice beach and fascinating culture to boot.
-In Colombo, you could spend the morning visiting sites such as The Red Mosque and Galle Face Green, in the heart of the city.
+In Colombo, you could spend the morning visiting sites such as The Red Mosque and Galle Face Green.
 Then for the afternoon, you could swing by the beaches of Negombo or Mt Lavinia Beach.

 And there you have it!
-My guide to the best beach towns in Sri Lanka, as well as all the other essential information you might need to know before planning your Sri Lanka itinerary.
-This paradise island is home to some wonderful beaches, each offering incredible opportunities to immerse yourself in the local wildlife, culture history, and of course, sample the famous Sri Lankan cuisine.
+My guide to the best beach towns in Sri Lanka, as well as the other essential information you need before planning your Sri Lanka itinerary.
+This paradise island is home to some wonderful beaches.
+There are also so many other incredible opportunities to immerse yourself in the local wildlife, culture history, and of course, sample the famous Sri Lankan cuisine.